ory/sdk/clients/client/python/docs/FrontendApi.md

 This endpoint is useful for:

-AJAX calls.
+- AJAX calls.
 Remember to send credentials and set up CORS correctly!
-Reverse proxies and API Gateways
+- Reverse proxies and API Gateways
-Server-side calls - use the `X-Session-Token` header!
+- Server-side calls - use the `X-Session-Token` header!

 This endpoint authenticates users by checking:

-if the `Cookie` HTTP header was set containing an Ory Kratos Session Cookie;
+- if the `Cookie` HTTP header was set containing an Ory Kratos Session Cookie;
-if the `Authorization: bearer <ory-session-token>` HTTP header was set with a valid Ory Kratos Session Token;
+- if the `Authorization: bearer <ory-session-token>` HTTP header was set with a valid Ory Kratos Session Token;
-if the `X-Session-Token` HTTP header was set with a valid Ory Kratos Session Token.
+- if the `X-Session-Token` HTTP header was set with a valid Ory Kratos Session Token.

 If none of these headers are set or the cookie or token are invalid, the endpoint returns a HTTP 401 status code.

 As explained above, this request may fail due to several reasons.
 The `error.id` can be one of:

-`session_inactive`: No active session was found in the request (e.g. no Ory Session Cookie / Ory Session Token).
+- `session_inactive`: No active session was found in the request (e.g. no Ory Session Cookie / Ory Session Token).
-`session_aal2_required`: An active session was found but it does not fulfil the Authenticator Assurance Level, implying that the session must (e.g.) authenticate the second factor.
+- `session_aal2_required`: An active session was found but it does not fulfil the Authenticator Assurance Level, implying that the session must (e.g.) authenticate the second factor.
+- `session_aal2_enrollment_required`: An active session was found but the required Authenticator Assurance Level can not be reached because the identity has no second factor enrolled.
+Follow `redirect_browser_to` to the settings flow to enroll one.

 ### Example